DeveloperPaul123/eventbus/README.md

 ### Define An Event Object

-The "event" object can really be any class or structure you want.
-This is where the flexibility of this library shines.
+The "event" object can be any class or structure you want.

 ### Registering Handlers